 Therefore, there are usually many must-do rules in conjunction with the operation of the business in a franchise agreement, of which the franchisors are not willing to negotiate the language.

 One of the most important clauses in a franchise agreement is the grant clause, which includes three types of License Agreement.

-One is exclusive License Agreement, where certain intellectual property rights are given to a franchisee to use in a certain area.
+- Exclusive License Agreement – certain intellectual property rights are given to a franchisee to use in a certain area.